scottstephens/nix-wsl-bootstrap/README.md

 ## Intro

 This project aims to make it easy to get a Nix development environment up and running on Windows 11.
-You run a powershell script, answer four questions (that come with sane defaults if you're not picky) and in a few minutes you'll have a WSL setup ready to clone repos and do Nix builds.
+You run a powershell script, answer five questions (that come with sane defaults if you're not picky) and in a few minutes you'll have a WSL setup ready to clone repos and do Nix builds.

 It does so by
 1. Installing Alpine linux into the Windows Subsystem for Linux 2 (hereafter, WSL)
 2. Minimally configuring Alpine as necessary for installing Nix and conveniently using it.
-3. Installing Nix within the Alpine WSL distribution using a single-user install.
+3. Installing Nix within the Alpine WSL distribution.
 4. Configure the Nix installation and user profile in a somewhat opinionated but fairly lightweight manner:
    1. Enable the `nix-command` and `flakes` experimental features.
    2. Install ssh, git, and vim into the user profile.